+I have my late grandmother to thank for these lovely chocolate oat biscuits.
 Sadly, my grandad’s recently been moved into a care home and my parents are in the process of clearing out his house.
-Among the vast array of things unearthed, they found two big cardboard boxes full of recipe clippings from ancient magazines belonging to my late gran, who passed away in 2008.
+Among the vast array of things unearthed, they found two big cardboard boxes full of recipe clippings from ancient magazines belonging to my gran, who passed away in 2008.

 Looking through these little relics of cooking times past has been an interesting and touching experience.
 It might sound silly but rifling through them made me feel closer to her and remembering the way she hoarded anything and everything to stop it from going to waste made me smile.
 Although hanging on to gargantuan stacks of old envelopes and keeping used individual butter wrappers to use to grease cake tins is a little extreme, I admire the way that she and her frugal generation in general were so much more scrupulous about waste than we are nowadays.
 As a recycling enthusiast who hates to throw things away unnecessarily, it’s quite inspiring.

 Anyway, to get on track to the main point of this post: among Granny Emily’s varied collection of magazine snippets was a recipe from the 1970s for so-called ‘Othello’ biscuits which caught my eye.
 They’re mostly just oats, butter, sugar and cocoa powder but I love oaty things and thought they sounded tasty so I was keen to give them a go.